Destroyaa96/container-blocker/README.md

 The mod uses Mixins to intercept item transfer methods:
 - **ScreenHandlerMixin**: Intercepts manual clicking and shift-clicking in container GUIs
 - **HopperBlockEntityMixin**: Intercepts hopper item transfers, extraction, and merging
+- **PlayerInteractBlockMixin**: Intercepts block interactions with decorated pots and chiseled bookshelves
+- **PlayerInteractEntityMixin**: Intercepts entity interactions with item frames (regular and glow)

 When any of these methods attempt to move a blocked item into a container, the action is cancelled.